-A 1-oz. serving of roasted red peppers contain 5 calories, according the MyFitnessPal website.
-This accounts for less than 1 percent of the calories you should consume daily if you are following a 2,000-calorie diet.
+A half cup serving of roasted red peppers contains between 30 and 50 calories, according to LIVESTRONG's food database MyPlate.
+This accounts for less than one percent of the calories you should consume daily if you are following a 2,000-calorie diet.
 Roasted red peppers are often served with or on different foods, so you will need to adjust the total calories accordingly.

 Nutrients, Fiber and Protein